Table of Contents

 By now, you know the importance of an employee incentive program and how meaningful rewards can make or break the participation rate of your organization's reward and recognition program.

-Running a manual recognition program takes up a lot of time for the administrative and HR department.
-Ensuring that employees are properly rewarded recognized for their hard work is no easy task.
-You may want to consider rewards and recognition software such as Empuls to automate many time-consuming processes.
-Click to start a free trial.
+Running a manual recognition program takes up much time for the administrative and HR departments.
+Ensuring employees are appropriately rewarded and recognized for their hard work is no easy task.

-Did you know, cash and prizes awarded to employees can be considered a taxable income?
-When you are running a manual rewards program, it can be a liability.
+Did you know cash and prizes awarded to employees can be considered a taxable income?
+Therefore, running a manual rewards program can be a liability when you are running a manual rewards program.
 Also, you have to rely on managers to track the expense receipt.
-To avoid losing your peace of mind over this, a recognition software keeps all the information in a central dashboard.
+To avoid losing your peace of mind over this, recognition software keeps all the information in a central dashboard.

 The key benefit of an employee incentive program is increased employee engagement.
-This is a crucial thing to keep in mind while considering a rewards budget.
+This is crucial to keep in mind while considering a rewards budget.